dxw/contracts/agreements/general-cyber.md

         1.	retain hashed or encrypted passwords and their plaintext equivalents (but not associated usernames) indefinitely for the purpose of security research, the same not constituting Personal Data under Data Protection Legislation;
-        2.	retain a copy of any reports prepared for you as part of the Work, which may incidentally contain Host Personal Data or other Personal Data.
+        2.	retain copies of our notes and of any reports prepared for you as part of the Work, which may incidentally contain Host  Personal Data or other Personal Data.

     4. In respect of Personal Data: